 1. Chemistry facilities for materials characterisation and synthesis

 The building is host to £7M of analytical equipment, offering particular strengths in the fields of chemical and materials characterisation and analytical techniques.
+These include:

 2. Energy facilities

 We also have particular expertise through our research centre Energy Lancaster.
 Within the laboratories of Lancaster University, there are profound battery testing services, not only to help your business identify the best solution for their “duty cycles” e.g. number of charges/discharges per day, and at what rate, but also to further optimise the operational strategies of a chosen system towards best performance and lifetime.

 3. Engineering design, build and testing, including 3D printing capability

 We can offer between two-weeks and two-months of specialist support on mechanical housing and enclosure design, design for manufacture, physical/virtual prototyping and potential application of utilising 3D printing for product and/or process improvements.

 We can also deliver productivity improvements, feasibility studies, simulation such as Computational Fluid Dynamics (CFD)/Finite Element Analysis (FEA), physical testing, conceptual design or proof-of-concept work.
 A strong emphasis is placed on engineering design, helping manufacturing SMEs utilise the technical skills and resources of the Engineering Department to introduce new products.

 4. Physics facilities including materials characterisation and quantum technology to support the development of photonics and 2D materials